bisighinibeatrice/NotebookROM/README.md

 # NotebookROM
-Presentation and notebook for class on reduced order modelling in biomechanics (09/01/2025 - Master Ingénierie de la Santé - Mines Saint-Étienne)
+Presentation and notebook for class on reduced order modelling in biomechanics (Summer School in Reduced-order and Data-driven models in Biomechanics - Figueres, Spain, 7-11 April 2025)